 3 Key Property Investment Calculation Metrics

-When considering investing in property, there are several calculations you can use to determine if it’s a wise investment.
-These calculations include the gross rental yield, net rental yield and capital growth.
+When considering investing in property, you can use several calculations to determine whether it’s a wise investment.

 Gross Rental Yield (GRY)